sysbiolux/IDARE-QuickStart/README.md

 ## Part3: Subnetwork Generation

+The zebrafish model does not contain info on the subsystems (pathways) reactions belongs to.
+This info is needed to generate subnetworks based on pathways and can be loaded into Cytoscape (File --> Import --> Table from File).
+For doing so, we use a csv file "ZFmodel_subsys_check.csv" (available in the [Zebrafish Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data/zebrafish)), which contains reaction IDs in the first columns (mathcing those used in the model) and the pathways they belong to in the second column.

+Choose 'sbml id' as 'Key Column for Network' and click 'OK'.

-The first step of this part is independent of the first 2 parts.
+as a data table first step of this part is independent of the first 2 parts.
 For the second step, it is necessary to have the SBML annotations added to the network (step 1.4), as otherwise the corresponding table column does not exist.
-You can add the sbml annotation to the Cytosol network (C_c) after step 1 of this example, but this would lead to gene nodes not being added in the external compartment subnetwork.

-#### 3.1 Create Networks for the External compartment and the cytosol
+#### 3.1 Create subnetworks
-NOTE: If you want to recreate Figure 4 of the Paper, skip the creation of the Compartment subnetworks, as they were not created for that figure.
-We first want to split the network at the transporters which translocate metabolites from the external compartment to the cytosol, and vice versa.
-To do so:

 Select 'Apps' --> 'IDARE' --> 'Create Subnetworks'
 or
 Right Click in an empty space in the network you want to create subnetworks in --> 'Apps' --> 'Create Subnetworks'

 In the resulting dialog, you can select the column to determine the node types as well as the node names.
-If the network is set up for IDARE (see Part 1), appropriate columns are chosen automatically (i.e. if you have set up the network for idare - Step 1.3 - you can just accept the selection) .
+If the network is set up for IDARE (see Part 1), appropriate columns are chosen automatically (i.e. if you have set up the network for IDARE - Step 1.3 - you can just accept the selection).
 You further have to choose a value for nodes which form the branching points between subnetworks, and a value for nodes that form the "base" of the subnetwork.

-Since the aim is to branch at the transporters between compartments reactions will be used as branching nodes and species as subnetwork nodes.
+Select reactions as branching nodes and species/reactions as subnetwork nodes.
 Click accept, when you finished the selection.

 In the next dialog, you can select the column that contains the subnetwork identifiers as well as the type of layout that should be used for the subnetwork (or the "keep layout" option, if the current layout shoudl be kept)
 The table allows you to select nodes, which should not branch and those which should be removed entirely  (e.g. nodes with too many connections).
 Depending on the network size some nodes are already suggested by the tool.